 When your government project is in need of creativity, we check all the boxes

 Milwaukee-based, Available worldwide

 B&Co. is founded and owned by Brigette Breitenbach, who has led a team of professionals since 2008.
-We specialize in branding, marketing, graphic design, events, communications and assisting clients in development with interiors, signage and more.
+We specialize in branding, marketing, graphic design, events, communications and assisting clients in developing interiors, signage and more.

 In 2021, we decided to become certified with local, state and federal government to help those seeking partners to fulfill contract requirements.
 We can’t wait to start our work with you.

 - • Women-Owned Small Business (WOSB) certified with the US SBA for federal contracting

 - • Disadvantaged Business Enterprise (DBE) certified with Wisconsin Department of Transportation (WisDOT), Dane County, City of Madison and Milwaukee County

 - • Small Business Enterprise (SBE) certified with Milwaukee County